x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 dispersion of pedestrians going to separate work areas).
-The exits with the highest traffic/intensity were consistenly exit 1 and exit 4, as rmirrored in the pedestrian density map data above.
+The exits with the highest traffic/intensity were consistenly exit 1 and exit 4, as mirrored in the pedestrian density map data above.
 ~~~